What is Costume Design?

 Costume design is the creation of clothing and accessories for characters in movies and TV shows.
-Whether it's a well-worn t-shirt or elaborate period dress, a lot of thought goes into each character’s overall look.
+Whether it's a well-worn t-shirt or an elaborate period dress, a lot of thought goes into each character’s overall look.

 When creating outfits, costume designers not only think about a character’s individual style, but the overall aesthetic of the production.
 While costume design and fashion design have some similarities, costume designers have to take the filming process into account when designing their looks, like if the garment can stand up to the rigors of filming, provide enough movement for the actor, and show up well on camera.